JamesAri/hera-grpc/README.md

 ## Development

-Before developing I highly encourage to read these:
+Before developing (for this project) I highly encourage to read these:

 **General understanding of distributed system lifecycle using gRPC:**